microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/appmetrics.md

 ## Application Metrics types

-Application Metrics is available in the language of your project.
-You can monitor each project that you create.
+Application Metrics is available in Java, Node.js, and Swift.
+You can monitor the projects that you create in these languages.
 * [Application Metrics for Java](https://developer.ibm.com/javasdk/application-metrics-java/)
 * [Application Metrics for Node.js](https://developer.ibm.com/node/monitoring-post-mortem/application-metrics-node-js/)
 * [Application Metrics for Swift](https://developer.ibm.com/swift/monitoring-diagnostics/application-metrics-for-swift/)